vladimir-v-diaz/demo/README.md

 $ ls
 metadata/

 # Copy tuf/scripts/basic_client.py to current directory.
+Note: You should
+# activate another "tufenv" virtualenv if using a new windows/tab, otherwise
+# the local Python installation would be incorrectly used.
 $ python basic_client.py --repo http://localhost:8001
 $ ls . targets/
 .: